ropensci-archive/Rclean/joss/paper.md

 decade.
 This has facilitated the rapid advancement of science through the agile development of computational tools.
-However, concerns have begun to surface about the reproducibility of scientific research in general (R. D. Peng et al. 2011 Baker (2016)) and the potential issues stemming from issues with analytical software (Pasquier et al. 2017 Stodden, Seiler, and Ma (2018)).
-Specifically, there is a growing recognition across disciplines that simply making data and software "available" is not enough and that there is a need to improve the transparency and stability of scientific software (Pasquier et al.
+However, concerns have begun to surface about the reproducibility of scientific research in general \[@Peng2011, @Baker2016\] and the potential issues stemming from issues with analytical software \[@Pasquier2017, @Stodden2018\].
-2018).
+Specifically, there is a growing recognition across disciplines that simply making data and software "available" is not enough and that there is a need to improve the transparency and stability of scientific software \[@Pasquier2018\].

 At the core of the growth of scientific computation, the `R` statistical programming language has grown exponentially to become one of the top